m4sterbunny/Demo/source/index.rst

 .. topic:: 9.
 Meeting Options

-	For this demo, we will accept the defaults provided except for those Meeting Options.
+	For this demo, we will accept all the defaults provided except for Meeting Options.

 	Check the following boxes:

 	.. image:: images/10-Schedule_Meeting.PNG
 				:align: center